oroinc/documentation/commerce/dev_guide/extend_and_customize/how_to_replace_inline-javascript_with_component.rst

         <option value="bar">Bar</option>
     </select>

-The ``Layout`` uses two attributes to resolve the Component module associated with an HTML element when ``layout:init`` is executed by the `PageController`_:
+The parent ``ComponentContainer`` uses two attributes to resolve the Component module associated with an HTML element when the ``initPageComponents`` method is executed:

 ``data-page-component-module``
     The name of the module ``data-page-component-options``
     A JSON encoded string containing module configuration options

-Once this HTML code is injected into the document, the ``PageController`` will execute the ``layout:init`` handler and the component will be initialized.

 Using the View Component
 ------------------------

 The code is now reusable.
-Though it can be improved by separating business logic from the view layer.
+Though it can be improved by separating the business logic from the view layer.
 Therefore, replace the ``Select2Component`` with the ``Select2View`` class in the file named ``select2-view.js`` that lives in the ``Resources/public/js/app/views`` directory of your bundle and that extends the ``BaseView`` class: